Skip to content

 Subrange Types

 • Description: A type that represents a subset of values from another ordinal type (like Integer or Char).
+For example, instead of allowing any Integer (which includes negatives), you might define a type that only allows 0-100.

 • Example: